medeiros/medeiros.github.io/_posts/2020-10-11-Kafka-Producer-Concepts.md

 mandatory to understand Kafka Core concepts.
 Those concepts can be found in details in the [Kafka Core Concepts'](../2020-10-09-Kafka-Core-Concepts) page.

+## Primary Methods to Send Messages

+- `fire-and-forget`: data is sent without any confirmation
+- `synchonous send`: the send() method returns a Future object with RecordMetadata, and then the get() method is used to block until return
+- `asynchronous send`: the send() method is used with a callback function, to perform something over RecordMetadata when the request returns (and nothing is blocked)

+The usage can be improved this way: you can start with a single producer and an synchronous method.
+If throughput increase is required, you can make the method async, increasing threads.
+If throughput limit is reached, then you can increase the number of different producers.

+## Possible Errors When Sending Messages to Kafka

+Kafka Producer has two types of erros:
+- `Retriable errors`: are those that will happen but Kafka Producer will stil retry (for instance, a partition is being rebalanced in the broker)
+- `Non-retriable errors`: errors that could not be resolved by retrying (for instance, "message size too large").
+In that case, errors will be thrown immediately.
+  - `SerializationException`: when it fails to serialize a message
+  - `BufferExhaustedException`: when the buffer is full
+  - `TimeoutException`: when the buffer is full
+  - `InterruptException`: when the sending thread is interrupted

 ## Acknowledgments